ErikBjare/gptme/README.md

 - 🖥 **Development:** Write, test, and run code with AI assistance.
 - 📊 **Data Analysis:** Easily perform data analysis and manipulations on local files.
 - 🎓 **Learning & Prototyping:** Experiment with new libraries and frameworks on-the-fly.
+- 🤖 **Agents & Tools:** Experiment with agents and tools in a local environment.

 ## 🚀 Getting Started